White Sox vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has picked up at least one hit in three straight games.
-During his last five outings he is hitting .238 with three walks and two RBI.
+- Yelich has hit safely in four games in a row.
+In his last five games he is batting .286 with four walks and an RBI.

 Yelich Recent Games